 You can use email addresses to power digital ads, including the targeting of lookalikes, and use the performance of email subject lines, calls-to-actions, and other content to inform the words and images used in ads, catalogs, and elsewhere.
 At the same time, pull product reviews, social media posts, and other earned media into your emails.
 Make sure you’re integrating email with your other marketing channels, and vice versa.

 All data collected in an individual’s Digital ID helps to build their unified profile, thus allowing for increasingly more relevant and effective interactions over time and channels – for an omnichannel marketing (and, for your customer, shopping) experience.

 “The email address is key to unlocking a wealth of information about consumers.
 Aside from email marketing, the email address can be used for postal appending (to gather the consumer’s mailing address), social appending (to gather a consumer’s social channel profiles), and for serving targeted ads.
-With an email address, a marketer has an arsenal of options to learn the who, what, where, and when about each consumer, and can use that information for more targeted and relevant messaging.
-An email address with accompanying profile data can be used to create personalized segments and message content, which results in a more relevant message.
-And increased relevancy means increased conversions.
+With an email address, a marketer has an arsenal of options to learn the who, what, where, and when about each consumer, and can use that information for more targeted and relevant messaging.”

-But that’s also the biggest challenge – crafting messaging and using data and recipient behavior to create a personalized experience.
-While platforms are improving to help marketers with this task, it still requires a lot of effort to collect data, establish strategy and workflows, set up campaigns and automations, test, integrate tracking methods, deliver, and analyze results.
-Still, recipients have acknowledged that more personalization generates better engagement and responses, and if marketers can deliver that level of relevant messaging, their results should be impressive.”
+While platforms are improving to help marketers personalize content based on data, it still requires a lot of effort to collect data, establish strategy and workflows, set up campaigns and automations, test, integrate tracking methods, deliver, and analyze results.
+Still, recipients have acknowledged that more personalization generates better engagement and responses, and if marketers can deliver that level of relevant messaging, their results should be impressive.